ApryseSDK/webviwer-mendix-saving-sample/README.md

 # WebViewer - Mendix Document Saving/Updating Sample

 This sample Mendix app allows users to upload files, annotate them, and then save the updated version of them.
+This is meant to be a sample for reference and not for production use.

 The WebViewer widget project used in this sample can be found [here](https://github.com/PDFTron/webviewer-mendix-sample).